secustor/backstage-renovate-config/README.md

 ## Feature presets

 ### Group by plugin
 Groups all PRs based on the plugin.
-Therefore all updates of the `catalog` are grouped together including `catalog`, `catalog-backend` and so on.
+Therefore, all updates of the `catalog` are grouped together including `catalog`, `catalog-backend` and so on.

 ### Exclude ESM updates
 Backstage does not support ESM at the moment.
 This means updates which are ESM-only will break the setup.